Signs and Symptoms of Diabetic Retinopathy

 Diabetic retinopathy is a complication of diabetes that can damage the blood vessels in the retina, leading to vision loss.
 In its early stages, diabetic retinopathy may not cause any noticeable symptoms, making regular eye exams essential for early detection.
 As the disease progresses, symptoms may include blurred or double vision, difficulty seeing at night, and floaters or specks in the field of vision.
 If left untreated, diabetic retinopathy can lead to vision loss and blindness.
 It is important for people with diabetes to have regular eye exams to monitor their eye health and prevent vision loss.

 Symptoms of Diabetic Retinopathy

-Many of the symptoms of diabetic retinopathy, particularly in the early stages of vision loss, can be reversed with proper treatment and control of blood sugar levels.
-Diabetics with or without retinopathy must see an eye doctor at least once a year for a comprehensive eye exam to monitor any changes and ensure that proper treatment is prescribed.
+A number of the symptoms of diabetic retinopathy, especially in the early stages of vision loss, can be reversed with proper treatment and control of blood glucose levels.
+Diabetics with or without retinopathy should see an optometrist a minimum of once a year for a detailed eye test to monitor any changes and make sure that correct treatment is prescribed.